From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: GDP Forecasting with EN-MFESNs

-\paragraph{Ensembles.} As outlined in Section~\ref{subsection:esn_mfesns}, we consider MFESN ensembles with state coefficients resampling (EN-RP), as well as ensembles that additionally vary the leak rate value (EN-$\alpha$RP).
+\paragraph{Benchmarks.} The first benchmark we consider is the in-sample mean of U.S. GDP growth computed over the estimation sample, which serves a natural baseline for comparing mean squared forecasting errors.
+We also include an AR(1) model, standard in univariate time series analysis and macroeconomic forecasting \citep{Stock2002, baiForecastingEconomicTime2008}.
+Our analysis demonstrates that AR(1) can outperform na\"ive forecast and poorly calibrated ensembles, making it a non-trivial reference for evaluating multi-frequency nonlinear state-space models.
+Additionally, the two dynamic factor models (DFMs) from \cite{ballarin2022reservoir} are also included.
+DFMs are widely applied in macroeconomic analysis to recover low-dimensional common components from high-dimensional time series \citep{stock2016dynamic,Fuleky2020,barigozziDynamicFactorModels2024}. \paragraph{MFESNs.} Two classes of ESN-based forecasting models are considered.
+The first set comprises single-frequency ESN models (S-MFESNs) with reservoir sizes $D=30$ and $D=120$, respectively.
+The sparsity degree of state matrices is set to $10/D$.
+The second group of models includes multi-frequency ESNs (M-MFESNs) with separate reservoirs for monthly and daily data input series, allowing to capture the dynamics across both temporal resolutions.
+For each model class, two variants of MFESNs are considered: ``A'' and ``B'' types, which differ, e.g., in the state hyperparameters used.
+Our implementation of MFESNs follows \cite{ballarin2022reservoir} in the choice of architecture, reservoir sizes, activation functions, hyperparameters, time-series cross validation for the regularization parameter, and other relevant model-specific details.
+A summary of our model designs is provided in Appendix~\ref{appendix:models_summary}. \paragraph{Ensembles.} As outlined in Section~\ref{subsection:esn_mfesns}, we consider MFESN ensembles with state coefficients resampling (EN-MFESN-RP), as well as ensembles that additionally vary the leak rate value (EN-MFESN-$\alpha$RP).
 For each class and type of multi-frequency ESN model (single- or multi-reservoir, type A or B), we generate $K$ variants of the ``baseline'' specification by independently resampling the random reservoir weight matrices.
 When varying the leak rate, we select $\alpha$ from a finite grid, $\alpha \in \{0.1, 0.3, 0.5, 0.7, 0.9\}$.
 To ensure comparability between ensemble specifications, a total ensemble size of $K=1000$ models is maintained, allocating an equal number of models to each $\alpha$ value.
 In the specific case of M-MFESN ensembles, we use the same leak rate for both monthly and daily frequency state equations.
-We apply the following combination strategies introduced in Section~\ref{section:expert_ensembles}: simple averaging (SA), rolling MSE (rollMSE), Follow-the-Leader (FTL), Hedge with constant learning rate (Constant Hedge), Decreasing Hedge (DecHedge), and the Adaptive Hedge (AdaHedge) algorithm of \cite{rooijFollowLeaderIf2014}.\footnote{We provide pseudo-code algorithms for FTL and Hedge schemes in Appendix~\ref{appendix:algorithms}.}
+We apply the direct combination strategies of simple averaging (SA) and rolling MSE (rollMSE) (see Appendix~\ref{appendix:Direct Combination Methods}) as well as Constant Hedge (Hedge), Decreasing Hedge (DecHedge), Follow-the-Leader (FTL), and the Adaptive Hedge (AdaHedge) of \cite{rooijFollowLeaderIf2014} introduced in Section~\ref{section:expert_ensembles}.\footnote{We provide pseudo-code algorithms for FTL and Hedge schemes in Appendix~\ref{appendix:algorithms}.}